 When talking about metaphors, it can be helpful to talk about their parts.
+A metaphor has three parts.

-The thing someone speaks of is called the topic.
-The thing he calls it is the image.
-The way that they are similar is the point of comparison.
+1. Topic - The thing someone speaks of is called the topic.

+- 2. Image The thing he calls it is the image. - 3.
+Points of Comparison The ways in which the author claims that the topic and image are similar in some manner are their points of comparison.

-In the metaphor below, the speaker describes the woman he loves as a rose.
-The woman (his "love") is the topic and the red rose is the image.
-Both are beautiful and delicate.
+In the metaphor below, the speaker describes the woman he loves as a red rose.
+The woman (his "love") is the topic, and "red rose" is the image.
+Beauty and delicacy are the points of comparison that the speaker sees as similarities between both the topic and image.
+Note, however, that a rose's beauty is not identical to a woman's beauty.
+Neither are the two kinds of delicacy the same.
+So these points of comparison are not built upon identical characteristics, but rather upon characteristics that are seen by the writer as similar in some way.

-- My love is a red, red rose. - 1.
-Sometimes the topic and the image are both stated clearly.
+• My love is a red, red rose.